December-2512/Data_Analytics/QC Variance.md

 **Insights**

--Some processes like Media Invoice and Digital Invoice show high delivery volumes.
+* Some processes like Media Invoice and Digital Invoice show high delivery volumes.

--Backlog errors are concentrated in specific processes and managers.
+* Backlog errors are concentrated in specific processes and managers.

--Daily delivery trends reveal peak and low-performance days.
+* Daily delivery trends reveal peak and low-performance days.

--Geographic clustering of customers suggests regional optimization opportunities.
+* Geographic clustering of customers suggests regional optimization opportunities.